Llanfaes: Name

 The current settlement of Llanfaes was originally known as Llan Ffagan Fach ("Church" or "Monastery of Fagan the Little") in honour of a Ffagan who founded a church at the site.
 Saint Fagan was supposed to have been a 2nd-century apostle among the Welsh and is also commemorated at St. Fagan's in Cardiff.
 The present name doesn't refer to a saint, but instead is simply Welsh for the "Church" or "Monastery in the Meadow".

-Although both towns are pronounced Llanfaes in Welsh, the British government distinguishes an identically-named settlement in Glamorgan by spelling it Llanmaes.
+Although both towns are pronounced Llanfaes in Welsh, the British government distinguishes an identically named settlement in Glamorgan by spelling it Llanmaes.
 However, the town on Anglesey has also historically been known by that spelling as well.
 An unofficial Welsh variant is Llan-faes with a hyphen.

 History

-In the medieval kingdom of Gwynedd, Llanfaes functioned as the royal demesne (maerdref) and seat of local governance for the commote of Dindaethwy in cantref Mon.
-King Cynan Dindaethwy maintained his royal court (llys) in the town around the turn of the 9th century, but he was killed amid a protracted struggle against a rival named Hywel.
+In the medieval kingdom of Gwynedd, Llanfaes functioned as the royal demesne (maerdref) and seat of local governance for the commote of Dindaethwy in cantref Rhosyr King Cynan Dindaethwy maintained his royal court (llys) in the town around the turn of the 9th century, but he was killed amid a protracted struggle against a rival named Hywel.
 Following Cynan's death, there was a major Battle of Llanmaes (Gwaith Llanfaes) recorded in all the Welsh annals.
 Various sources conjecture that the battle marked an invasion by Mercians, Wessaxons, or Vikings, but the original sources simply do not record the combatants.

-A wooden fortresssquare with a round tower at each anglewas constructed at the site by the Normans Hugh the Wolf of Chester and Hugh the Red of Shrewsbury during their 1098 invasion.
+A wooden fortress – square with a round tower at each corner – was constructed at the site by the Normans Hugh the Wolf of Chester and Hugh the Red of Shrewsbury during their 1098 invasion.
 During the Battle of Anglesey Sound between the Two Hughs and King Magnus Barefoot of Norway, Magnus was said to have personally shot Hugh the Red through the eye with an arrow before discovering whom he was fighting and withdrawing back to the north.

 Llanmaes was still (or again) a maerdref during the 12th and 13th centuries, when its royal estates encompassed 780 acres.
 A stream powered a mill there and it was the northernmost ferry across the Menai Strait separating Anglesey from the mainland.
 The town also had a leper colony to its north.
 By the end of the 13th century, it had become such an important trading centre that some estimates credit its trade in ale, wine, wool, and hides with 70% of Gwynedd's tariff revenue.
 It also held two annual fairs and maintained a herring fishery.
 When Llywelyn the Great's wife Joan, the daughter of King John of England, died in 1237, her body was buried at Llanmaes and a Franciscan monastery constructed at Llywelyn's expense at the site.